nupniichan/ChinoKafuu/README.md

 ## Installation Guide

 ### First run
 For the first run.
-You must run run-install.bat on Applio-3.2.0 folder Then config the file on ChinoKafuRelease\ChinoKafuBotDiscord\Configs\config.json After that open ChinoBot.csproj on any ide you like to build the file When you got the .exe file located on ChinoKafuRelease\ChinoKafuBotDiscord\bin\Debug\net7.0\ChinoBot.exe.
-Run the *normalrun.bat*.
+You must run run-install.bat on Applio-3.2.0 folder <br>
+Then config the file on ChinoKafuRelease\ChinoKafuBotDiscord\Configs\config.json <br>
+After that open ChinoBot.csproj on any ide you like to build the file <br>
+When you got the .exe file located on ChinoKafuRelease\ChinoKafuBotDiscord\bin\Debug\net7.0\ChinoBot.exe.
+Run the *normalrun.bat*. <br>
 The final step is when appilo run successfully, it will direct you to its website.
-On that web site you have to download chino model on download tab (https://huggingface.co/Timur04129/Chino-Kafuu/resolve/main/chino-kafuu.zip)
+On that web site you have to download chino model on download tab or just simply copy [this link](https://huggingface.co/Timur04129/Chino-Kafuu/resolve/main/chino-kafuu.zip) and paste it to **Model Link** field

 ### Other runs
 Just simply run the normalrun.bat and Chino will work normally